greenrobotllc/codefrog-help/help/mas/tools.md

 - Security compliance checking
 - Regular security monitoring

 > **Important**: Only scan systems you own or have explicit authorization to test.
-Unauthorized scanning may violate laws and terms of service.
+See our [Security Scanning Policy](/help/mas/security-scanning-policy) for details.

 See [Security Scanning](/help/mas/security) for detailed security guidance.